Anjali Nair (actress, born 1988)

-Anjali Nair is an Indian actress and model who predominantly works in Malayalam film industry.
-She is a recipient of the Kerala State Film Award for Best Character Actress at Kerala State film Awards in 2015.
+Anjali Nair is an Indian actress and model who predominantly works in Malayalam films.
+She is a recipient of the Kerala State Film Award for Best Character Actress in 2015.

 Early and personal life

 She began her career as a child artist in Manathe Vellitheru.

 Anjali married Aneesh Upasana, but they separated.
 She has a daughter Aavni, who acted as her daughter in 5 Sundarikal.

+She married Ajith Raju in 18 February 2022.
+They have a baby girl.

 Career

 Anjali started off as a model, before working as a television anchor and acting in more than one hundred advertisements.
 She then acted in many music albums, including La Cochin by Vineeth Sreenivasan.
 She has featured in a television serial titled "Bandhangal Bandhanangal" and appeared in many television shows.